GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqMiningLoop.md

-# The Equation of AI Exchange and the TorqMining Flow Loop Design Doc
+# The Equation of AI Exchange/TorqMining Flow Loop Design Doc

 The Torq Mining Flow Loop is where production happens and value is created.